sd17spring/sd17spring.github.io/_days/day-26.md

 ---
-date: '2016-04-28'
+date: '2017-04-27'
-description: 'Final deliverables, where to go next'
+description: Final deliverables, where to go next
 title: Day 26
 ---